Jay-Z albums discography

-American rapper Jay-Z has released thirteen studio albums, four collaboration albums, one live album, one compilation album, one soundtrack album, two extended plays (EPs), 115 singles (including 45 as a featured artist), nine promotional singles, and 82 music videos.
+American rapper Jay-Z has released thirteen studio albums, five collaboration albums, two live albums, one compilation album, one soundtrack album, two extended plays (EPs), 115 singles (including 45 as a featured artist), nine promotional singles, and 82 music videos.
 As of December 2014, Jay-Z sold 29,179,000 studio albums in the United States.

 Jay-Z began his music career in the 1980s, building a reputation as a fledgling rapper in his hometown of Brooklyn, and collaborating with his mentor and fellow rapper Jaz-O. Jay-Z later founded Roc-A-Fella Records with close friends Damon Dash and Kareem "Biggs" Burke, and released his debut album, Reasonable Doubt (1996).
 The album peaked at number 23 on the US Billboard 200 and has since been recognized as a seminal work of the hip hop genre.
 Its singles includes "Dead Presidents", "Ain't No Nigga", and "Can't Knock the Hustle", all of which reached the top ten on the Billboard Hot Rap Songs chart.
 His second album, In My Lifetime, Vol. 1 (1997), saw Jay-Z collaborating with producers such as Sean "Puff Daddy" Combs and Teddy Riley, and peaked at number three on the Billboard 200 and earned a platinum certification from the Recording Industry Association of America (RIAA).
 His third album, Vol. 2...
 Hard Knock Life (1998), and became his first number-one album in the United States.
 The album featured the international hits such as "Can I Get A..." and "Hard Knock Life (Ghetto Anthem)", which both reached top twenty of the Billboard Hot 100.
 Vol. 2...
 Hard Knock Life was certified five times platinum by the RIAA and won the Grammy Award for Best Rap Album in 1999.
 Two more chart-topping albums–Vol. 3...
 Life and Times of S. Carter (1999) and The Dynasty: Roc La Familia (2000)–followed with both of these two albums includes hit singles such as "Big Pimpin'" and "I Just Wanna Love U (Give It 2 Me)", and the latter record features several guest appearances from artists signed to Roc-A-Fella.